chadwhitacre/openpath/2024/history/index.md

 who wish to chide, must chide Netscape.
 If single-vendor is to be written out of the OSD, then the alliance seems to be at an end.

-## Delayed Open Source, Better Than Closed
+## Eventual Open Source, Better Than Closed

 One defining element of Fair Source is [delayed Open Source publication](https://opensource.org/dosp).
 Karl Fogel